jeremytammik/tbc/a/1800_helix_3d_viewer.md

 The solution contains 3 projects.

 First, it contains a model viewer, which is a very basic implementation of the Helix toolkit viewer, and it has the ability to view OBJ files.
-This model viewer can be used stand alone (it compiles as an exe file),  or used by a Revit plugin via the Inter Process Communication route you suggested.
+This model viewer can be used stand-alone (it compiles as an exe file), or used by a Revit plugin via the Inter Process Communication route you suggested.
-When used stand alone, there is a hardcoded filepath in the project; change this to the obj file path of the file you want to view, debug/compile and you're good to go.
+When used stand-alone, there is a hardcoded filepath in the project; change this to the obj file path of the file you want to view, debug/compile and you're good to go.

 Second, I implemented a very basic Revit OBJ exporter using the custom exporter framework.
 It's a combination of the XML exporter example by Arnold, and the OBJ exporter by Jeremy.
 It doesn't export materials or whatsoever, just meshes.
-This obj can both be used as a Revit add-in on it's own (it contains a controller class that implements the `IExternalCommand`) or as a library in one of your own Revit plugins.
+This obj can both be used as a Revit add-in on its own (it contains a controller class that implements the `IExternalCommand`) or as a library in one of your own Revit plugins.

 Third, it contains a Revit plugin the brings it all together.
 This plugin exports the active 3D view to an obj file using the obj exporter (it references the obj exporter project).
 This obj file is saved to a hardcoded directory, and this same directory is hardcoded into the viewer project.
 Once the obj file is created, it modelessly starts the viewer, completely disentangled using the IPC disentanglement magic as demonstrated and implemented by Kim Sivonen.
-To make this work, you have to make sure that the Revit plugin points to the build-location of the exe file of you're viewer, and that it has been built.
+To make this work, you have to make sure that the Revit plugin points to the build-location of the exe file of your viewer, and that it has been built.

-To test the solution, make sure the Revit plugin controller.cs file (line 98) points to the build-location of the model viewer, compile all projects, make sure the included ADDIN file for the revit plugin ends up in the right folder and points to the build-location of your project and start the plugin from a 3D view in revit 2018.
+To test the solution, make sure the Revit plugin controller.cs file (line 98) points to the build-location of the model viewer, compile all projects, make sure the included ADDIN file for the Revit plugin ends up in the right folder and points to the build-location of your project and start the plugin from a 3D view in Revit 2018.

 It now looks like this: